 Additionally this Plan draws upon other statewide agency plans or other strategies of relevance to water quality and aquatic habitat management that exist for other purposes.
+Those include the PL State Wildlife Action Plan (2015) and for other purposes.
 These include the RI State Wildlife Action Plan (2015) and RI Nonpoint Source Management Program Plan (2014) prepared by DEM.
 The State Wildlife Action Plan includes detailed discussion and assessment of both terrestrial and aquatic habitats and wildlife species.
 Information and recommendations concerning aquatic habitats has been incorporated into this element.
 The RI Nonpoint Source Management Program Plan is a 5-year plan required by EPA.
 It guides program implementation and identifies specific actions that will be undertaken and identifies targeted watersheds.
 Other plans reviewed included: the Systems Level Plan of the Bays Rivers and Watersheds Coordination Team (2009)1, the RI Aquatic Invasive Species Management Plan (2007) and RI Wetland Program Core Elements Plan (2015).